Phlox austromontana

 Phlox austromontana is a species of phlox known by the common name mountain phlox.
 It is native to the southwestern United States and Baja California, where it grows in forested and wooded mountain habitat, scrub, and open areas.
 It is a mat-forming perennial herb growing in patches of very short stems.
 The lance-shaped leaves are no more than 1.5 centimeters long and are arranged oppositely in pairs on the short stems.
 The inflorescence is a solitary flower at the tip of each stem.
 The flower is white or light pink or lavender with five rounded lobes.
 It is just over a centimeter long.

+Taxonomy

+The botanist Frederick Vernon Coville scientifically described and named Phlox austromontana in 1893.
+It is part of the Phlox genus which is classified in the Polemoniaceae family.
+The species has four accepted subspecies.